-Safari guides undergo extensive training that includes in-depth knowledge on wildlife and natural surrounds, first aid, and tracking.
+Safari guides undergo extensive training that includes in-depth knowledge of wildlife and natural surroundings, first aid, and tracking.
 Often, your guide will lead you through the bush on a walking safari, or drive your vehicle to various sights.
 You can also expect them to share golden nuggets of information along the way.

 Size Of The Group